-Match My Email (“MME”) is a cloud integration service that connects IMAP-compatible email systems with Salesforce.com (“SFDC”).
+Match My Email (“MME”) is an Integration as a Service app.
+The Match My Email cloud at Amazon Web Services imports copies of emails from IMAP-compatible email systems via Transport Layer Security, processes the emails and then uploads relevant emails to Salesforce.com (“SFDC”) records based on attribute-matching algorithms. (“SFDC”).
 MME follows industry best practices related to security and privacy to ensure data confidentiality, integrity, availability and regulatory compliance.
-MME models its security and privacy policies on the requirements and guidelines of the SFDC AppExchange Security Review, see https://developer.salesforce.com/page/Security_Review.
+MME models its security and privacy policies on the requirements and guidelines of the SFDC AppExchange Security Review: https://developer.salesforce.com/page/Security_Review.
 Each new version of the MME Service must pass the SFDC Security Review before it is put into production.

 1. Application Security.